Lodges and Glamping

 Rent a paddleboard, kayak or canoe at Lake Crescent Lodge by the hour or day.
 Explore the clear lake.

 Boat tours are also available.
-Departing from Lake Crescent Lodge, the guided tour lasts an hour-and-a-half.
+The guided tour departs from Lake Crescent Lodge and lasts an hour and a half.

 Hiking around Lake Crescent